sauce-archives/help/docs/guides/appium-osx-android/appium-osx-android.md

     }

+The IDs you see in this last snippet belong to UI elements which are not located in the first screen that our app is showing.
+To get these simply navigate your app from your device while the Inspector is open until the desired UI element is in view.
+Now go back to the Inspector, which will still be showing the initial screen, and click the _Refresh_ button.
+This will update the Inspector view loading the elements which are currently shown on the screen of the device, which you can now reference.

 Rememeber to define a new constant in which you store the expected error message, in our case "Email address invalid." and to import org.junit.Assert.assertEquals

 ![IDEA IDE screenshot](img/screenshot8.png)